Compare Styles

 I want the most museum-quality, statement-piece option.

-Can I see all five styles before I decide?
+Can I see every style before I decide?

 Yes.
 Each style has its own page with a hero image, a gallery of finished portraits, and a deeper write-up of the tradition behind it.
 Use the comparison table above to land on a shortlist, then click through to the style page that interests you most.